 To stabilise the climate, not only do we need to plant trees, but also to offset the carbon emission from fossil fuels as there is just not enough land to tackle climate change by planting trees alone.

 I think that…

 - Have you ever planted a tree?
 Describe your experience.

-- Why is it important to tackle the problem of climate change right now?
+- Why is it important to tackle the problem of climate change now more than ever?

 Record your audio reply (you may add some text to it).
 Include a question for others.